TheRealMopcornPuncher/Voltcore-V2/README.md

 Enjoy!

 NOTES: JOURNAL.md is a file required by Highway's submission policy (I believe it is used for metadata).
-Actual logging/journaling contents are located in the file 'CAPTAINSLOG.md'
+Actual logging/journaling contents are located in the file 'CAPTAINSLOG.md'.
+Metadata, for reassurance, has also been stored in the 'CAPTAINSLOG.md' file.

 ---